-Congratulations on finding your way to our humble podcast and its associated goodies.
-You can search the menu options above or scroll through the most recent material from the home page, which mixes blog posts and brand new podcast episodes.
+Congratulations on finding your way to our humble website, its podcast and associated goodies.
+You can search the menu options above or scroll through the most recent material from the home page, which mixes blog posts, and brand new podcast episodes.

-If you are ready to get critical and creative, and enter a whole new world, a paradigm shift, and a revolution in thought and practice, this is the place for you.
+If you are ready to get critical and creative, and enter a whole new world, step into a paradigm shift even, and a revolution in thought and practice regarding the practising life in the 20th century, then this is the place for you.

-The blog features experimental writing emerging from a non-traditional approach, incorporating tools from non-Buddhism, and drawing on the Great feast and its many resources.
+The writing features experimental texts emerging from a non-traditional approach, incorporating tools from non-Buddhism, and drawing on the Great feast and its many resources.
 Articles and posts tend to include knowledge from the world of philosophy, religious studies, sociology and contemporary culture.

 The podcast welcomes guest suggestions, topic recommendations and co-hosts.
-You don’t need to be an expert, just to have given serious thought and reflection to the big issues we face on the podcast.
+You don’t need to be an expert.
 If you have something to say about any of this, get in touch via Twitter, Facebook or email us at: firstname.lastname@example.org